-"Support" also includes general care giving activities such as assistance with daily living activities, meal preparation, laundry, transportation, supervision, community integration, and may include meetings or phone calls on behalf of the individual in service.
+Clarification: "Support" also includes general care giving activities such as assistance with daily living activities, meal preparation, laundry, transportation, supervision, community integration, and may include meetings or phone calls on behalf of the individual in service.
 One or more staff activities providing support, training or actions specified in the individual's plan of care constitutes billable activities.
 Residential Habilitation services are not allowed for members also receiving Adult Foster waiver services through DDP.
 Contractors shall meet licensing requirements and provide sufficient numbers of daily staff and materials to meet individual plans of care.
 For Congregate Living homes, this shall include awake staff on all shifts where individuals are present.
+Telehealth is not applicable for congregate living services.
 For Supported Living, contractors shall provide 24 hour on-call staff support.